 On August 1st, 2013, Trishann Couvillion was hit by both a semi-truck and an RV on the Seattle Viaduct.
 She lost her job as a medical photographer due to her chronic pain.
-Desperate for relief, she tried medications, massage therapy, chiropractic treatments, acupuncture, until she discovered a lesser known natural modality called Pulse Electromagnetic Field (PEMF).
-During only her second session of PEMF treatment, the chronic pain in her pelvis and back were obliterated and she was convinced.
-“It blew me away,” remembered Trishann.
-“I couldn’t stop thinking about it.”
+Desperate for relief, she tried medications, massage therapy, chiropractic treatments and acupuncture.
+Nothing worked until she discovered a lesser known natural modality called Pulse Electromagnetic Field (PEMF).
+During her second session of PEMF treatment, the chronic pain in her pelvis and back were obliterated and she was convinced.
+“It blew me away,” remembered Trishann, “I couldn’t stop thinking about it.”
 Within five months of intensive research, Trishann started writing up a business plan and on August 1st, 2019, six years to the day after her accident, opened Pulse Pro Health in Ballard.

 Providing Pain Relief to the Community:

 Offering PEMF in Seattle, Trishann is able to work toward her biggest goal of helping people find relief from their chronic pain.
 “When people have Lyme disease or chronic pain, or long-term illnesses, and they hear about PEMF, and they’re willing to try anything…They may be skeptical, but they literally notice immediate lessening of inflammation or pain and immediately feel some sort of relief.
 It’s the look of surprise on their face — seeing that moment is my favorite thing.”
 Trishann added, “Helping people makes life worth living.”